TritonDataCenter/rfd/rfd/0156/README.md

 create the boot images to use GPT partitioning and will install Loader to support both legacy BIOS and UEFI boot modes, as described above.

+fdisk(1m) does not support creating/modifying GPT labels.
+Other CLIs that can work with GPT labels (like zpool) require something that looks like a disk device path to be passed to it, in order to work.
+However, the only practical way to expose an image file as disk device is to use labelled LOFI devices, which are not supported in non-global zones.
+Therefore, in order to continue to allow building smartos-live in a zone, without requiring platform changes, a new build tool, format_image, will be created which will handle creating the GPT label when constructing USB images.

-Similarly, the joyent/sdc-headnode repo contains the following scripts which are used to construct Triton and COAL boot images.
-These will be modified similarly.
+The joyent/sdc-headnode repo contains the following scripts which are used to construct Triton and COAL boot images.
+These will be modified to handle the new partitioning layout.

 bin/build-coal-image
 bin/build-tar-image